nidrissi/nidrissi/content/class/20-21-homotopie/index.md

 ### After this course

-- The course [_Higher categories_ (Muriel Livernet)](https://webusers.imj-prg.fr/~muriel.livernet/enseignement/index.html) is a natural continuation of this course and a conclusion to the "homotopy" sequence of the master's degree (Homology -- Homotopy I/II -- Higher categories).
+- The course [_Higher categories_ (by Muriel Livernet)](https://webusers.imj-prg.fr/~muriel.livernet/enseignement/index.html) is a natural continuation of this course and a conclusion to the "homotopy" sequence of the master's degree (Homology -- Homotopy I/II -- Higher categories).
 - I gave in 2020 a [Peccot lecture entitled _Real homotopy of configuration spaces_](/class/peccot) at the Collège de France which gave concrete applications of the methods presented here.

 ## Organization